Pay to Fly (P2F) Airline Programs

 The roster is usually fixed with set days off, and this gives you the advantage of being able to plan your life in advance.
-The short haul vary in stability depending on which airline you are working for.
-With some airlines, they might hardly change at all after they’ve been issued, at other airlines, they might be changed right up until the last minute.
+The short haul rosters vary in stability depending on which airline you are working for.
+At some airlines, rosters might seldom change after they’ve been issued, but at other airlines, your roster might change reguarly which can limit your ability to plan your life.

 Different airlines offer different opportunities.
 For example, a well-known European airline offers a 5 on 4 off roster at most of their bases, and there are no scheduled overnight stops.
 For some this can be great if you are at the base of your choice and want to be back home with your family every night, but can also be very challenging if you are based a long way from home and are commuting back and forth on your days off.

 Rosters usually alternate from week to week, for example you will be on an early shift pattern one week, then switch to a late shift pattern the next.

 Depending on the duration of the flight, short haul pilots can expect to fly between 2 and 6 flights a day.
 This has the advantage of having the opportunity to do plenty of manual flying (less use of the autopilot!) compared to operating on a long haul fleet where opportunities are less frequent.
 Short sectors can be demanding due to the high workload demanded on the flight crew – you have to fit a lot in a short amount of time.